Mid-December 2007 North American winter storms

-The Mid-December 2007 North American winter storms were a series of two winter storms that affected much of central and eastern North America, from December 8 to December 18, 2007.
+The Mid-December 2007 North American winter storms were a series of two winter storms that affected much of central and eastern North America, from December 8 to 18, 2007.
 The systems affected areas from Oklahoma to Newfoundland and Labrador with freezing rain, thunderstorms, sleet, snow, damaging winds, and blizzard-like conditions in various areas.
-The first two storms produced copious amounts of ice across the Midwestern United States and Great Plains from December 8 to December 11, knocking out power to approximately 1.5 million customers from Oklahoma north to Iowa.
+The first two storms produced copious amounts of ice across the Midwestern United States and Great Plains from December 8 to 11, knocking out power to approximately 1.5 million customers from Oklahoma north to Iowa.
 The second storm moved northeast, producing heavy snow across New York and New England.
 A third storm was responsible for a major winter storm from Kansas to the Canadian Maritimes, bringing locally record-breaking snowfalls to Ontario, an icestorm across the Appalachians, and thunderstorms and 9 tornadoes to the Southeastern United States.

 The ice storms were responsible for at least 22 deaths across three states.
 At least 25 additional deaths were blamed on the December 15–16 Midwest and Eastern snowstorm, and its aftermath across six US States and three Canadian provinces; 1 additional death was caused by the severe weather outbreak in the Southeast.

 Meteorological synopsis

-Much of the affected areas were already hit by a significant winter storm during the weekend of December 1 and December 2.
+Much of the affected areas were already hit by a significant winter storm during the weekend of December 1 and 2.
 Many areas had received close to three-quarters of an inch of ice from Nebraska to Illinois, causing tens of thousands of power outages and at least 16 deaths across nine states and the Canadian province of Quebec, the latter receiving a major snow storm.

 Following that winter storm, a large dome of cold air penetrated the Midwest, following an Alberta clipper, which was responsible for major flooding across the Pacific Northwest and moderate snows from Alberta to Maryland.
 The first low-pressure system, which developed across the Southwest on December 8, produced light freezing rain throughout much of the Midwest and southern Ontario on December 9.
 A second stronger storm developed across the southwest on December 10 and produced significant snowfall in the higher elevations of Arizona near Flagstaff, as well as in Colorado.